sbabic/swupdate/doc/source/licensing.rst

 ::

-	SPDX-License-Identifier:	GPL-2.0+	BSD-3-Clause
+	SPDX-License-Identifier:	GPL-2.0-only OR BSD-3-Clause

-you can choose between GPL-2.0+ and BSD-3-Clause licensing.
+you can choose between GPL-2.0-only and BSD-3-Clause licensing.

 We use the SPDX_ Unique License Identifiers (SPDX-Identifiers_)